syncpoint/burn-bot/Readme.md

 In contrary to other messaging systems Matrix does not support vanishing messages where messages in a room (or group) disappear after a given time.
 The _burning bot_ aims to solve this issue and implements a very simple strategy where messages are redacted (aka deleted) after a configurable period of time.

 The bot will check periodically (currently five times per minute) if there are messages to delete.
+Interactions with the bot and its replies are affected as well.

 __Warning__: This bot is neither designed for rooms with a high number of members nor for handling a huge amount of messages.